m11nh/Habit-Tracker/code/backend/README.md

 	- if id not supplied - returns list of users in database

 	# POST
-	- (username, password, email) => return status
+	- (username, password, email) => return user details
+	- 400 -> error
+	- 200 -> user Json object
-	- create new user account
+	- creates new user account

 	# PUT
 	- (id, email and/or password) => return status